After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 • vitamins;

-• drugs that replenish iron stores in the body.
+• medications that replenish iron reserves in the body.

-If these remedies do not give a result, a curettage is prescribed for a woman, which has two goals: to exclude the development of neoplasms in the endometrium and stop bleeding.
+If these means do not produce results, the woman is prescribed curettage, which has two goals: to exclude the development of tumors in the endometrium and to stop bleeding.

-Common causes accelerated menstruation(less than 2 days) are:
+Common reasons accelerated menstruation(less than 2 days) are:

 • heavy bleeding after childbirth;